janelleshane/novel-first-lines-dataset/README.md

 For examples of raw data, see below.

 Although the sentences are independent in my training data, GPT-2 is used to large blocks of text that go together.
 The result is if I prompt it instead with, say, a line from Harry Potter fanfic, the neural net will tend to stick with that vein for a while.
 The raw output files therefore have different flavors.
+I chose a temperature setting of 0.8, and used the default truncation setting of 0.

 **ancient**